DanielJu0925/League_of_Legends_prediction/README.md

 ## Final Model

-In our Final Model, our features are:
+In our Final Model, we add these new features:

-`"side"` - this is one nominal column.
-We implement one hot encode that particular column in order to get it to fit in our model.

 `"killsat15"` - this is one quantitative column that record the kills from the team at 15 minutes from the game start.